GauravLayak/E-commerce-Sales-Analysis/README.md

-#🛒 Ecommerce Sales Analysis
+# 🛒 Ecommerce Sales Analysis

 An interactive data analysis project exploring how sales, profit, and customer segments influence business performance for an online store.

-##🔍 Business Questions Answered
+## 🔍 Business Questions Answered:

  1. You need to calculate the monthly sales of the store and identify which month had the highest sales and which month had the lowest sales.